Pamela Jelimo: Breakthrough and Olympic Gold 2008

 She made her breakthrough at the 2008 African Championships in Athletics aged 18.
 Her time, 1:58.70, was a new national junior record.
 On 25 May 2008 she won 800 metres at the Hengelo Grand Prix event and set a new Junior World Record of 1:55.76.
 The previous record (1:57.18) was set by Yuan Wang of China in 1993.
-It was also a new Kenyan record, previously held by Janeth Jepkosgei (1:56.04 in 2007).
+The previous Kenyan record was held by Janeth Jepkosgei (1:56.04 in 2007).
 On 1 June 2008 she ran an impressive 800 m race in Berlin and won the ISTAF Golden League in 1:54.99, a new African record.
 The previous African record (1:55.19) was set by Maria Mutola in 1994.

 On 18 July 2008 she bettered the record slightly to 1:54.97 in Paris.
 It was also her fourth consecutive win in ÅF Golden League, where she was one of only two remaining jackpot contenders, the other being high jumper Blanka Vlašić.
 On 18 August 2008 Jelimo won gold in the 800 metres at the Beijing Olympics.
 Her time was 1:54.87, again a record.
 She became the first Kenyan woman to win an Olympic gold medal.

 She continued her unbeaten streak by winning the Weltklasse Golden League meeting in Zurich on 29 August 2008 improving her personal best to 1:54.01.
 This was the third fastest performance ever, behind only Nadezhda Olizarenko and the world record of Jarmila Kratochvílová.
 At the Memorial van Damme competition in Brussels, the ÅF Golden League final, Jelimo won the 800 metres with a time of 1:55.16.
 As the only athlete to win the same event at all six Golden League meetings, she won the competition's jackpot of $1,000,000.
 The only other remaining, Blanca Vlasic, failed to win the last event.
 She is the first Kenyan to win Golden League jackpot.

 She crowned her unbeaten season by winning her race at the 2008 IAAF World Athletics Final.
 After the event she returned to Kenya for the first time since the Olympic trials and was welcomed by major festivities.
 On 18 September 2008 in Kapsabet Town, a street – Pamela Jelimo Street – was named in her honour.

 Jelimo was shortlisted for the IAAF World Athlete of the Year women's category alongside Yelena Isinbayeva and Tirunesh Dibaba, but the award was won by Isinbayeva.
 Jelimo was awarded the IAAF Revelation of the Year Award and the 2008 Kenyan Sportswoman of the Year Award.